KageNoDev/pymabac/README.md

 👤 Author
 ---------
-Created by [Your Name] – feel free to contribute or fork!
+Created by [Laura Białobrzewska] – feel free to contribute or fork!